isambmi/running-with-oliver-cromwell/DNAseq-short-variant-discovery/README.md

 ---

 1. Using editors like `vi` or `less` check the number of meta lines preceding the header in the MAF files generated from [variant calling](#d-variant-calling-with-mutect2).
 Each MAF from the same project run should have the same number of meta lines.
-The number of meta lines in a typical Funcotated MAF is 159, (160 is where the header starts), however, results can vary depending on the source material.
+The number of meta lines in a typical Funcotated MAF is 159, (160 is where the header starts).
+So in this case, the flag would be `-n 160`.
+However, results can vary depending on the source material.
 2. Using the number of meta lines in step 1, run:

 ```bash